martinthomson/i-d-template/doc/SUBMITTING.md

 Creating a GitHub release using the intended draft name is an easy way to submit versions without using the command line.
 Simply publish a new release that uses a tag in the form `draft-<author>-<wg>-<name>-<vv>`.
-GitHub Actions will take care of generating XML and submitting it to the datatracker.
+GitHub Actions will take care of generating XML and submitting it to the datatracker; see above.

 This will attribute the submission to the first author listed in the draft, no matter who generated the release, just like with a lightweight tag.